 Withdrawing from Amphetamines

 It takes time to withdraw from amphetamines.
-One of the most pronounced symptoms of withdrawal is the change from extended hours of being awake to prolonged periods of sleeping.
+One of the most pronounced symptoms of withdrawal is the change from extended hours of being awake to prolonged periods of sleep.
 You or your loved one might also feel disoriented, depressed, and irritable.
 It’s important to be in a safe, comfortable setting during withdrawal from amphetamines to ensure your safety and health.
 Under the compassionate care of a professional treatment team, you or your loved one will be able to work through withdrawals more comfortably.
 Being able to get through this critical period is an important part of overall recovery.
 Aside from being dangerous, those who attempt to withdraw alone will experience difficulty in overcoming cravings.

 The Importance of Detoxification

-The detoxification phase of a professional treatment program allows you or your family member to safely and thoroughly withdraw from amphetamines and eventually become completely drug free.
+The detoxification phase of a professional treatment program allows you or your family member to safely and thoroughly withdraw from amphetamines and eventually become completely drug-free.
 The detox phase must be completed for the remainder of the treatment program to be effective.
 A thorough detox allows you or a family member to be able to fully participate in other program components as you work toward recovery.
 Additionally, detoxing with the care and treatment provided at a rehab facility provides you, your partner, parent, or child with a greater chance of remaining sober than if self-detoxification were to take place at home.

 Amphetamine Addiction Treatment Program Components

-Once the detoxification and withdrawal phase is complete, you or your family member who are addicted to amphetamines will begin to fully participate in other program components that are a vital part of the recovery process.
+Once the detoxification and withdrawal phase is complete, you or your family member who is addicted to amphetamines will begin to fully participate in other program components that are a vital part of the recovery process.
 These components include therapy sessions that involve meeting with your counselor one-on-one, participating in group counseling with other recovering addicts and, eventually, family counseling.
-As you learn to accept responsibility for addiction in therapy, life skills and lifestyle changes will develop in groups and educational sessions.
+As you learn to accept responsibility for addiction in therapy, life skills, and lifestyle changes will develop in groups and educational sessions.
 It takes time to learn the tools necessary to deal with life outside of rehab in a positive, healthy way.
-The time and effort invested in the recovery program helps to lay a stronger foundation for a life of sobriety.
+The time and effort invested in the recovery program help to lay a stronger foundation for a life of sobriety.

 Aftercare for Continued Recovery